Botspot/botspot-screen-recorder/README.md

 Enough fiddling with all the other poorly optimized Wayland screen recorders missing critical features.
 BSR is better.

 Currently, BSR can be used to:
 - Record the screen and webcam.
-The webcam feed can be paused, resized, and moved in real time.
-Double-click the webcam feed to toggle fullscreen.
+The webcam feed is displayed in a window that is captured in the screen recording.
 - Record only the screen.
 - Record only the webcam.
 - Record only audio.